 Federal surveys trim LGBT questions, alarming advocates

-There are 1 comment on the KSWO story from 13 hrs ago, titled Federal surveys trim LGBT questions, alarming advocates.
-In it, KSWO reports that:
+There are 1 comment on the Brandon Sun story from 13 hrs ago, titled Federal surveys trim LGBT questions, alarming advocates.
+In it, Brandon Sun reports that:

-Combined with the withdrawal of another planned survey evaluating the effectiveness of a homelessness project for lesbian, gay, bisexual and transgender youth, the moves have alarmed watchdogs who worry they may point to a manipulation of government data collection to serve the ideology of a government they view as hostile to their causes.
-"In an age when LGBT rights are such a part of the national discussion, the Trump administration is choosing to not only ignore us but erase us from the discussion," said Laura Durso, vice president of the LGBT Research and Communications Project at the Center for American Progress, a nonprofit liberal advocacy group.

 |